Financial Market Regulation Markets in Financial Instruments Directive (MiFID) II

 - Give our clients access to most European and international trading venues

-In addition, all Credit Suisse affiliates domiciled within the EEA have to ensure they are compliant with MiFID II.
+In addition, all Credit Suisse affiliates and branches domiciled within the EEA have to ensure they are compliant with MiFID II.

 Credit Suisse’s Regulatory Oversight and Implementation unit has implemented a platform with state-of-the-art technology to support our relationship managers and clients at every stage of the advisory process – including in the preparation of investment proposals, suitability checks, portfolio monitoring and the initiation of securities transactions.
 Investments have also been made in the efficiency and transparency of order processing for financial transactions.
 At the same time, the degree of automation of our order entry systems has been adapted and our best execution guidelines have been further enhanced.

 Credit Suisse is committed to ensuring compliance with MiFID II and to investing continuously in our relationship with clients and in our systems for the processing of client orders to achieve the best possible result for our clients.

 Please see below the Legal Entity Identifiers (LEI) for selected entities within the Credit Suisse Group

 LEI-Service for Credit Suisse clients that want to register for an LEI.